denisidoro/navi/docs/customization.md

 The values go [from 0 to 15](https://github.com/redox-os/termion/blob/189222555ef92a29de366f96d2a067b3a920fc24/src/color.rs#L62-L77).

-For example, if you add the following your .bashrc-like file, the comment color will be yellow:
+For example, if you add the following to your .bashrc-like file, the comment color will be yellow:
 ```sh
 export NAVI_COMMENT_COLOR=3
 ```